Ronny Bujok

 Ronny Bujok was a PhD student at the Max Planck Institute for Psycholinguistics [MPI], Nijmegen, The Netherlands.
 His supervisors were Prof. Antje S. Meyer and Dr. Hans Rutger Bosker.
 His project investigated how simple up-and-down hand gestures (‘beat gestures’) influence low-level speech perception.
 After his PhD, he took up a postdoc position with Dr. Lieke van Maastricht at the Centre for Language Studies, Radboud University, Nijmegen.

-Ronny’s PhD defense is planned to take place on November 5, 2025.
-His thesis title is: “When the beat drops: How beat gesture alignment with speech affects word recognition”
+Ronny’s PhD defense took place on November 5, 2025.
+His thesis title is: “When the beat drops: How beat gesture alignment with speech affects word recognition”.
+Read it here!

 Interests